syncfusion-content/xamarin-docs/Xamarin/ComboBox/Getting-Started.md

 ## ComboBox modes

 The combo box control supports both editable and non-editable text boxes to choose selected items in given data source.
 You can select an item from the suggestion list.
-Refer this [`link]`(https://help.syncfusion.com/xamarin/combobox/editable-modes) for more information reagrding this.
+Refer this [`link]`(https://help.syncfusion.com/xamarin/combobox/editable-modes) for more information regarding this.

 N> The default value of the IsEditableMode property is false.